Merrimack College Nursing Major

 Hundreds of Clinical and Simulation HoursAs part of your nursing major requirements, you will clock more than 750 clinical and simulation hours using cutting-edge technology, including:

 - iPads in the classroom

 Career Options - Nursing Major Jobs

 Merrimack’s nursing program is highly focused on hands-on learning opportunities that give you the experience you need to become a safe, compassionate caregiver and leader in today’s growing market for the nursing profession.
 Nursing major salaries are very competitive and the U.S. Bureau of Labor Statistics says the nursing job outlook is much faster than average.

 Nursing graduates can pursue careers in a variety of settings, including hospitals, acute care centers, ambulatory and outpatient clinics, community and public health services, as well as skilled nursing facilities.
 You will also be eligible to work in specialized fields of nursing, such as neonatal or intensive care, telemetry, labor and delivery, pediatrics or emergency medicine.

 Thinking about graduate studies?
 This program will prepare you for graduate studies at the master’s and doctoral level to pursue careers such as a nurse practitioner, nurse anesthetist, nurse educator or clinical nurse specialist.

 As a nursing major, you’ll take a combination of mandatory and elective courses.
-Major degree requirements include:
+Nursing major classes include: